 Want to create a YouTube intro with some text animations?
-Or maybe add some text effect to your presentation?
-Well, the first thing that came to our mind is to use professional tools like — Adobe After Effects or Sony Vegas.
-But with them, there is a steep learning curve involved.
-Not to forget how expensive they can get.
-And frankly speaking, going through the pain of learning this tools is also not worth it, if you just want to create some simple animated text effects.
+Or maybe add some text effect for your presentation?
+Well, you don’t need to use professional tools like — Adobe After Effects or Sony Vegas.
+These require a steep learning curve and Not to forget how expensive they can get.
+Here are 6 best Text animation apps for Android to create YouTube Videos.
+Let’s Begin.

 Here is how it work.
 Import a video, add text overlays and export the file.
 Plain and simple.

 But the way, I use it as it is — instead of importing a video for background, I use a plain white background.
 This way, you can use the animation text anywhere you want.
 And yes it comes with music as well, and all video can be exported to 1080p FHD.
 By default, there is a Quik logo at the end of the video, which is thankfully is optional.

 And since it’s back up by GoPro, there is no rush to monetize the app.
 It’s completely free, no IAP or Ads.

 Overall the app has a pretty good selection of animation styles (except the last few).
 And if you are wondering, which app do I use for my YouTube video intro, well it’s this one.

 3. Legend – Animate Text in Video